Omagh: Education

-Lisanelly Shared Educational Campus
+Secondary schools

+Grammar and secondary schools in the area include Christian Brothers Grammar School, Drumragh Integrated College, Loreto Grammar School, Omagh Academy, Omagh High School and Sacred Heart College.

 The Department for Education proposed to co-locate Omagh's six existing secondary schools on the former 190-acre St Lucia Army Barracks, as one large shared educational campus.
 In April 2009, at the inaugural Lisanelly Shared Educational Campus Steering Group meeting held in Arvalee School and Resource Centre, the Education Minister, Caitríona Ruane announced that funding had been allocated for exemplar designs and associated technical work for a shared educational campus.
 The construction was expected to cost in excess of £120 million.
 As of March 2022, the shared education campus was scheduled to open in 2026.

+Third level

+A campus of South West College, known until 2007 as the Omagh College of Further Education, is located in the town centre.

 Religious buildings

 The following is a list of religious buildings in Omagh: